abcasada/goldenhour_v2/README.md

 This project also serves as a playground as I explore using AI to help write and iterate over my code.

+## GH_daterange

+This program is designed to be user friendly.
+You simply input a start date, an end date, and a city, and it will display the times when golden hour begins and ends on those dates.

+It uses `calculate_golden_hours` from `idealtrip.py`.

 ## main.py

 The script `main.py` takes a list of latitudes given in DESIRED_LATITUDES (defined as a constant) and returns `data_output\GH_duration_fullyear_<timestamp>.csv`, containing the duration of "golden hour" (defined as the sun being between 4 degrees below and 6 degrees above the horizon) for every day of the year at every listed latitude.
 The idea is to be able to visualize what times of year have more "golden hour" light at various locations, which is ideal for photography.
 A quick line chart in Excel will visualize it well.